OpenSocial: Usage

 Enterprise websites, such as Friendster, hi5, LinkedIn, MySpace, Orkut, and Salesforce.com are major users of OpenSocial.

 Friendster

 Friendster has deployed APIs from version 0.7 of the OpenSocial specification, making it easy for existing OpenSocial applications using version 0.7 to be launched on Friendster and reach Friendster over 75 million users.
 Friendster also plans to support additional OpenSocial APIs in the coming months, including the new 0.8 APIs.

 hi5

-hi5 taps Widgetbox's support for OpenSocial to get access to the choice of web widgets Widgetbox provides.
+hi5 taps Widgetbox support for OpenSocial to get access to the choice of web widgets Widgetbox provides.

 MySpace

 Myspace Developer Platform (MDP) is based on the OpenSocial API.
 It supports social networks to develop social and interacting widgets.
 It can be seen as an answer to Facebook's developer platform.

 Security issues

-Initial OpenSocial support experienced vulnerabilities in security, with a self-described amateur developer demonstrating exploits of the RockYou gadget on Plaxo, and of Ning social networks using the iLike gadget.
+Initial OpenSocial support experienced vulnerabilities in security, with a self-described amateur developer demonstrating exploits of the RockYou gadget on Plaxo, and Ning social networks using the iLike gadget.
 As reported by TechCrunch on November 5, 2007, OpenSocial was quickly cracked.
-The total time to crack the OpenSocial-based iLike on Ning was just 20 minutes, with the attacker being able to add and remove songs on a user's playlist and access the user's friend information.
+The total time to crack the OpenSocial-based iLike on Ning was 20 minutes, with the attacker being able to add and remove songs on a user's playlist and access the user's friend information.

-Häsel and Iacono showed that “OpenSocial specification were far from being comprehensive in respect to security”.
+Häsel and Iacono showed that “OpenSocial specifications were far from being comprehensive in respect to security”.
 They discussed different security implications in the context of OpenSocial.
 They introduced possible vulnerabilities in Message Integrity and Authentication, Message Confidentiality, and Identity Management and Access Control.